nataliack/marketplace_assingment/README.md

 # Functionality and features

-- a user is able to create an account where they are able to use their accounts to buy and sell loungewear
+- users are able to create an account where they are able to use their accounts to buy and sell loungewear
 - users who buy loungewear are able to choose from a wide varitey of different loungewear brands
 - users can provide photos of items they're selling
 - users can also list items to sell with full info of products they're selling
 - users go to different categoies of loungewear such as vintage, new, eco-friendly, and hand-made
-- users can edit the items they've listed on the application
+- users can edit, add or delete the items they've listed on the application only if the item was posted by them
+- all users have an account/profile page where all their listed items will appear along with their email

 # High-level components